Fujifilm X-M1 vs Nikon D5300

 Concerning the storage of imaging data, both the X-M1 and the D5300 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-M1 and Nikon D5300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-M1 does not feature such a mic input.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-M1 or the Nikon D5300 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-M1:

 - Faster burst: Shoots at higher frequency (5.6 vs 5 flaps/sec) to capture the decisive moment.

 - More compact: Is smaller (117x67mm vs 125x98mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 150g or 31 percent) and hence easier to carry around.